 Tick Myth #3: Cats don’t have tick problems because they groom themselves.

 Cats do pick up ticks, especially outdoor cats that spend time “hunting” in grassy areas and spend time resting under shrubbery.
 Although a cat’s tongue is rough, it may not remove all ticks while grooming.
 Many ticks produce a sticky substance that helps them stay attached to your pet.
 Often times ticks will attach themselves to areas where your cat cannot reach, such as her face or ears.

 Tick Myth #4: Ticks transmit disease as soon as they bite your pet.

-Ticks can carry and transmit several different types of disease-causing pathogens, including bacteria, viruses, parasites and toxins.
+Ticks can carry and transmit several different types of disease-causing pathogens, including bacteria, viruses, parasites, and toxins.
 However, not all ticks are infected and most tick bites don’t result in disease.
-Some bacteria may be transmitted within three to six hours of attachment, while other require more than 24 hours before transmission occurs.
+Some bacteria may be transmitted within three to six hours of attachment, while others require more than 24 hours before transmission occurs.

 Since it’s impossible to know if a tick is infected, prompt removal is key to preventing pathogen transfer to your pet.
 Prevention is key to keeping your pet safe.

 Tick Myth #5: The best way to remove an attached tick is with a hot match, fingernail polish, or petroleum jelly.

 While some of these “home remedies” for removing attached ticks may (or may not) work, they are dangerous to your pet.
 Using a hot match is not only ineffective, but it can easily burn your pet and hair is highly flammable.
 Fingernail polish and petroleum jelly may eventually suffocate a feeding tick, but by the time the tick dies, it may have already passed disease-causing organisms to your pet.